logo image

 St Boswells Golf Club was founded in 1899.

-Dryburgh Abbey is just across the River from St Boswells a 2 mile Walk round via a Footbridge and passing the Temple of the Muses.
+Dryburgh Abbey is just across the River from St Boswells a 2 mile Walk round via a Footbridge then passing the Temple of the Muses.
 Map

 You can also drive 3 miles around to the Abbey via the wide River Tweed Mertoun Bridge completed in 1841.

-The Abbey was built from the 1150s and had to be Rebuilt a few times after being damaged in Wars with England.
+The Abbey was built from the 1150s, having to be Rebuilt a few times after being damaged in Wars with England.

 Sir Walter Scott is Buried in Dryburgh Abbey.